s-cassidy/microblog.nvim/README.md

 The next feature I would like to implement is a proper `telescope` previewer for `pick_post`.
 Another nice feature would be automatically inserting the html for uploaded images.
 I'm open to PRs on both of these things.

+I do not currently have plans to support other fuzzy finders such as `mini.fuzzy` or `fzf-lua`.
+PRs welcome if you want to implement these.

 I don't intend to add any features relating to following other users, reading other posts, or uploading photos.
 This is plugin is purely for writing and editing text posts, because neovim is a _text editor_.

+## Thanks

+To [Manton](https://manton.org) for creating micro.blog, as well as [HeyLoura](https://heyloura.com/) (check out her awesome site!) who built [LilliHub](https://lillihub.com/), whose source code provided useful examples of the API.